GensokyoMegaBLACKLABEL/Touhou-Duck-Sound-Shot/README.md

 # Touhou-Duck-Sound-Shot
-The mod is not finshed yet I am still working on it.
+I am sorry this patch have been cancelled due to JSON Error